 Creation time of CNS volumes scales linearly up to 100 volumes.
 In the latest tests, each volume took approximately 6 seconds to be created, allocated, and bound to a pod.

-All tests were performed on one trusted storage pool (TSP), using hardware configuration for CNS per the Container Native Storage with GlusterFS guidance.
+All tests were performed on one trusted storage pool (TSP), using hardware configuration for CNS per the Container-Native Storage for OpenShift Container Platform guidelines.

 Dynamic storage provisioning and storage classes were also configured and used when provisioning the PVC.

 When you delete a PVC that is used by an application pod, then that action will trigger the deletion of the CNS volume that was used by the PVC.